irookanji/nordea.com-en/README.md

 P.S.
 Didn't have a chance to configure and test Safari browser, however Chrome and Firefox are supported on both platforms

 ## Results Reporting
 Every step is logged by Allure.
-It generates all actions performed by scripts to a separate html document and saves the entire history of running Jenkins tests
+It generates all actions performed by scripts to a separate html document and saves the entire history of running Jenkins tests.
 To browse Allure reports, go to:
 ```
 https://jenkins.autotests.cloud/view/cohort_03/job/c03-g10-irookanji-nordea.com/7/allure/